yuuushio/dwm/README.md

 My build of [dwmblocks]()

 ## Keybinds
-Some of the keys around bound to scripts which can be found -here-.
+Some of the keys are bound to scripts which can be found -here-.